spacetelescope/pandokia/doc/source/runner_run.rst

 .. index:: single: runners; run

 ===============================================================================
-run (various languages) - run an external program, for testing compiled code
+any - run - run an external program, for testing compiled code
 ===============================================================================

 :abstract: